liuxiaoyuyuyu/event0/README.md

 `python3 grid_Submit_transfer.py 1 10 0` (test)\
 `python3 grid_Submit_transfer.py 2000 100000 1`

 **Inportant**: Please use grid_Submit_transfer.py for large-scale production.
 This script uses `transfer_input_files` instead of copying event0/ from EOS at runtime.
 Not all worker nodes have EOS mounted, so jobs may fail to access files if you use direct cp.
 In addition, heavy I/O to EOS is discouraged.
-Similarly, never directly copy from AFS — it will slow down the server and cause the AFS volume to be temporarily marked as “offline.”
+Similarly, never directly copy from AFS, it will slow down the server and cause the AFS volume to be temporarily marked as “offline.”